-Damage caused by floods, landslides, debris flows and fall processes
+Damage caused by floods, debris flows, landslides and fall processes

 Floods, debris flows, landslides and fall processes can cause significant damage.
 The extent of the damage is influenced by the use of built-up area and the intensity and spatial extent of the natural hazard events.
 Hence it also depends on the measures taken to protect human life, the environment and material assets.
 The amount of losses associated with such events is an indicator of, first, the success of the preventive measures implemented to protect against natural hazards and, second, the vulnerability of buildings and infrastructure.

-Between 1972 and 2018, floods and debris flows caused damage to the tune of CHF 13 billion.
-The damage caused by landslides and fall processes totalled at one billion.
-Hence, the total cost of damage arising from these natural events was CHF 14; this corresponds to an average annual cost of around CHF 305 million.
+Between 1972 and 2022, floods and debris flows caused damage to the tune of around CHF 14.3 billion.
+The damage caused by landslides and fall processes totalled at 1.2 billion.
+Hence, the total cost of damage arising from these natural events was CHF 15.5; this corresponds to an average annual cost of CHF 304 million.

 The amount of losses is primarily dictated by individual hazard events.
-For example, the floods of August 2005 alone generated damage totalling around CHF 3 billion.
+For example, the floods of August 2005 alone generated damage totalling around CHF 3.2 billion (adjusted for inflation).
 Half of the damage is accounted for by the five biggest individual hazard events.

 According to nationally available data, approximately 1.8 million people, that is around 20 percent of the Swiss population, live in areas at risk from flooding.
 Approximately 1.7 million or 30 percent of the country’s jobs are also located in such areas and around 25 percent of material assets (total approximately CHF 840 billion) can be found in potential flood areas.
 A large proportion of economic value creation also takes place there.
 The existing protective infrastructure protects these areas against frequent flood events.
 Without this protective infrastructure, losses would be significantly higher.